DensityCo/devops-homework/README.md

 ## Notes

-- Please do not fork or submit a PR to this repo
+- Please do not fork or submit a PR to this repo.
-- Please document your thought-processes and use well-written git commit messages to show your progress
+- Please document your thought-processes and use well-written git commit messages to show your progress.
-- Feel free to change the python application and its requirements in any way you see fit
+- Feel free to change the python application and its requirements in any way you see fit.
-- We are purposefully not being overly prescriptive in this assignment, as we want you to think creatively about the solution
+- We are purposefully not being overly prescriptive in this assignment, as we want you to think creatively about the solution.
-- This assignment should take less than 5 hours to complete
+- This assignment should take less than 5 hours to complete.
-- If you get stuck or need more information, please reach out for clarity
+- If you get stuck or need more information, please reach out for clarity.
 - Have fun!

 ## Getting Started in Local Development